 BoardSource is challenging itself to provide greater leadership to the sector by deepening our own understanding of board leadership and inspiring action on critical sector issues.

-Leading with Intent is the only survey to gather information from both chief executives and board chairs on their experiences in the nonprofit boardrooms of America.
+Leading with Intent is the only survey to gather information from both chief executives and board chairs on their experiences in nonprofit boardrooms.
 Who serves on nonprofit boards?
 How are boards structured?
 What are their policies and practices?
 What challenges them?
 Are they providing the leadership needed?
 The answers to these and many more questions can be found in our most recent Leading with Intent report.
-And because BoardSource has been conducting a version of this survey approximately every two years since 1994, it also enables us to answer the question, How are nonprofit boards changing over time?

-Key findings from our most recent Leading with Intent report.
+To learn more about the key findings from the study, read our most recent Leading with Intent report.

 Strong, impactful board leadership is within our organizations’ reach, but it will not happen on its own.
 We need to focus our energies and resources to support boards that are working to strengthen their performance, and we need to challenge those who have not set a higher bar for themselves and their missions.